 Geotextile strength requirements must be evaluated and specified for both the transverse and longitudinal direction of the embankment.
 Stresses in the warp direction of the geotextile or longitudinal direction of the embankment result from foundation movement where soils are very soft and create wave or a mud flow that drags on the underside of the geotextile.
 The mud wave not only drags the geotextile in a longitudinal direction but also in a lateral direction toward the embankment toes.
 By knowing the shear strength of the mud wave and the length along which it drags against the underneath portion of the geotextile, then the spreading force induced can be calculated.
 Forces induced during construction in the longitudinal direction of the embankment may result from the lateral earth pressure of the fill being placed.
-These loads can be determined by the methods described earlier where $T{\rm G}=1.5~{\rm P_A}$ and ${\rm E_G}=20T{\rm G}$ at 5 percent strain.
-The geotextile strength required to support the height of the maximum load during construction includes the height or thickness of the working table, the maximum height of soil and the equipment live and dead loads.
-The geotextile strength required to support the height of the embankment mest methods using the solution includes the requirements for these construction loads must be evaluated.
+These loads can be determined by the methods described earlier where $T{\rm Q}=1.5\,P{\rm A}$ and $E{\rm Q}=20T{\rm Q}$ at 5 percent strain.
+The geotextile strength required to support the height of the embankment in the direction of construction must also be evaluated.
+The maximum load during construction includes the height or thickness of the working table, the maximum height of soil and the equipment live and dead loads.
+The geotextile strength requirements for these construction loads must be evaluated using the survivability criteria discussed previously.

+REINFORCED EMBANKMENTS

+Potential Embankment Failure Mode

+Recommended Criteria

-REINFORCED EMBANKMENTS Potential Embankment Failure Modes Recommended Criteria 4.3.7 Embankment Deformation
+4.3.7 Embankment Deformation

 One of the primary purposes of geotextile reinforcement in an embankment is to reduce the vertical and horizontal deformations.
 The effect of this reinforcement on horizontal movement in the embankment spreading modes has been addressed previously.
 One of the more difficult tasks is to estimate the deformation or subsidence caused by consolidation and by plastic flow or creep of very soft foundation materials.
 Elastic deformations are a function of the subgrade modulus.
 The presence of a geotextile increases the overall modulus of the reinforced embankment.
-Since the lateral movement is minimized by the geotextile, the applied loads to the soft foundation materials are similar to the applied loads in a laboratory consolidation test.
+Since the lateral movement is minimized by the geotextile, the applied loads to the soft foundation materials are similar to the applied loads in a laboratory consolidation test